stat6250-s17/course-questions-wiki/week-10/README.md

 - Question (dlee117−stat6250): When using column input, can it read character variable values that contain embedded blanks?
 - Answer (dlee117-stat6250): Yes, column input can be used to read values that contain embedded blanks.
 You just need to specify the correct column locations and it will be able to read it.
 - Question (akumar30−stat6250): Can we change the order of variables specifies in input statement?
+- Answer (aoneill2−stat6250): You can change the order of variables only if the variables are defined as columnar input.
 - Question (rluo-stat6250): What is the function of the column input?
 - Answer (rluo-stat6250): Column input can be used to read raw data that is stored in an external file.
 - Question (yyan11−stat6250): How many input styles does SAS provide?